 Most patients are thrilled with their new hip.
 Pain should be minimal or completely gone.
 You’ll be able to hike, swim, ride a bike, even return to the golf course.
 But it will probably be wise to stay away from high-impact activities, such as running or playing volleyball.

-We’ve heard this comment more than any other from our hip replacement patients, “Why did I wait so long to have this done?”
+The most common comment we hear from hip replacement patients is, “Why did I wait so long to have this done?”

-What are the Main Risks Involved with Hip Replacement Surgery?
+What are the Risks of Hip Replacement Surgery?

-Complications with hip replacement surgery are rare, occurring in less than two percent of patients.
+Complications with hip arthroplasty surgery are rare, occurring in less than two percent of patients.
 These are the typical possible complications:

 - Infection — Infection can occur superficially in the wound or deep around the prosthesis.
 It can even occur years later, as infection from elsewhere in your body can spread to your new hip.